NebulaNebula

 Deleting an agent

-Scroll to the bottom of the details panel and click Delete Agent.
-You'll be asked to confirm — deletion is permanent.
-The agent's configuration is removed, but any conversations and work it completed are preserved in your history.
+Scroll to the bottom of the panel and click Delete agent.
+The agent's configuration is removed; its past conversations stay in the workspace history.

-System agents (marked with a Platform badge) and the main Nebula agent cannot be deleted.
+Platform agents (marked with a Platform badge) and the main Nebula agent can't be deleted.

 On this page